Anti-Americanism: France

+also seen as orchestrating the globalization that imposes the English language, Hollywood blockbusters, and Big Macs on a reluctant world."

 The First Indochina War in Indochina and the Suez Crisis of 1956 caused dismay among the French right, which was already angered by the lack of American support during Dien Bien Phu in 1954.
 For the Socialists and Communists of the French left, it was the Vietnam War and U.S. imperialism that were the sources of resentment.
 Much later, the alleged weapons of mass destruction in Iraq affair further dirtied the previously favorable image.
 In 2008, 85% of the French people considered the American government and banks to be most liable for the 2008 financial crisis.

-In her contribution to the book Anti-Americanisms in World Politics edited by Peter Katzenstein and Robert Keohane in 2006, Sophie Meunier wrote about French anti-Americanism.
-She contends that although it has a long history (older than the U.S. itself) and is the most easily recognizable anti-Americanism in Europe, it may not have had real policy consequences on the United States and thus may have been less damaging than more pernicious and invisible anti-Americanism in other countries.
+Sophie Meunier contends that although it has a long history (older than the U.S. itself) and is the most easily recognizable anti-Americanism in Europe, it may not have had real policy consequences on the United States and thus may have been less damaging than more pernicious and invisible anti-Americanism in other countries.

 In 2025, 59% in France viewed the U.S. in a "very unfavorable" or "somewhat unfavorable" light.

 Richard Kuisel, an American scholar, has explored how France partly embraced American consumerism while rejecting much of American power and values.
 He wrote in 2013 that:

 America functioned as the "other" in configuring French identity.
 To be French was not to be American.
 Americans were conformists, materialists, racists, violent, and vulgar.
 The French were individualists, idealists, tolerant, and civilized.
 Americans adored wealth; the French worshiped [sic] la douceur de vivre.
 This caricature of America, which was already broadly endorsed at the beginning of the century, served to reinforce French national identity.
 At the end of the twentieth century, the French strategy [was to use] America as a foil, as a way of defining themselves as well as everything from their social policies to their notion of what constituted culture.

 In October 2016, French President François Hollande said: "When the (European) Commission goes after Google or digital giants which do not pay the taxes they should in Europe, America takes offence.
 And yet, they quite shamelessly demand 8 billion from BNP or 5 billion from Deutsche Bank."
 French bank BNP Paribas was fined in 2014 for violating U.S. sanctions against Iran.